kilitary/kilitary/README.md

-running: script: Update ... complete ... update ... you are almost in ... reBoOT ..
+running: script: Update ... complete ... update ... you are almost in ... reB00T ..
 You are 67% here.